Business - EU exit information

 There are practical steps which business must take to prepare for the new rules that came into effect on 1 January 2021.

-- complete the EU exit readiness checklist - 10 steps to take
+- use the EU exit checklist - 10 steps to take

 - sign up for the UK Government’s free Trader Support Service